EarthScope/rover/docs/commands_legacy.md

     rover subscribe N_S_L_C [begin [end]]

-Subscribe generates a background service, daemon, that regularly compares data available at the configured server with the local repository.
-If there is a discrepancy, available data is downloaded, ingested and indexed.
-ROVER subscribe is similar to `rover retrieve` but uses a daemon to regularly update a local repository.
+`subscribe` generates a background service (daemon) that regularly compares data available at the configured server with the local repository.
+If there is a discrepancy, available data is downloaded, ingested and indexed. `subscribe` is similar to `rover retrieve` but uses a daemon to regularly update the local repository. `rover start` begins the subscription service.
+See also `rover status` and `rover stop`.

+The file argument should contain a list of Net_Sta_Loc_Chans and timespans, as appropriate for calling an Availability service (eg http://service.iris.edu/irisws/availability/1/).

+File arguments must only contain a list of text strings following the pattern `net sta loc cha YYYY-MM-DDThh:mm:ss YYYY-MM-DDThh:mm:ss` where the first date-string occurs prior to the second date-string.
+Wild cards of `*` or `?` are accepted to partially or fully replace `net`, `sta`, `loc`, `cha` arguments.
+Starttime and endtime arguments cannot be assigned as a wildcard.
+For non-file arguments one or more `net`, `sta`, `loc`, `cha` input arguments must be provided; missing values are taken as wildcards.

+`subscribe` periodically retrieves a list of available data from a server's availability service and compares it with the local index.
+Data not available locally are downloaded and ingested.
+Availability service data are compared with the local repository's index using maximal timespans across quality and sample rates.
+A list of requested data available at the server that are not present in the local repository is returned.
+The returned list determines the data that is downloaded and ingested for the server's data services.

+A user may have multiple subscriptions (see `rover list-subscribe`), but to avoid downloading duplicate data they must not describe overlapping data.
+To enforce this, requests are checked on submission.

-##### Significant Options
+##### Significant Parameters

 |  Name               | Default              | Description                    |
 | ------------------- | -------------------- | ------------------------------ |